-I’ve been meaning to try eating whitetop, aka hoary cress (Cardaria spp., Lepidium draba or related Lepidium sp.)—an invasive plant targeted for eradication in parts of the Colorado high country and undoubtedly other locations too.
-It saddens me to see whitetop taking over entire fields; I always wonder what plants might grow there if that whorey mustard hadn’t so asserted itself.
+I’d been meaning to try eating whitetop, aka hoary cress (Cardaria spp., Lepidium draba or related Lepidium sp.)—an invasive plant targeted for eradication in many parts of the West.
+It saddens me to see whitetop taking over entire fields; I always wonder what plants might grow there if that hoary mustard hadn’t so asserted itself.

 Last summer, when Colorado wild edible plants expert Cattail Bob Seebeck gave me my first taste of whitetop flowers in a farm field in Mesa, it nearly burned my tongue off—a seriously spicy mustard.
 Which is why I was so surprised that my friend Butter found it to be pleasant and mild prepared in the style of broccoli rabe.
 She harvested the tops before the flowers opened, including a small portion of stem and leaves, then blanched and sautéed the hoary cress with salt, red pepper flakes, and red wine vinegar.

 A couple of nights ago I took a page out of Butter’s book and used some “whitetop broccoli” I harvested recently from Fort Collins in a simple preparation—steamed for approximately 8 minutes and served atop refried rice with oil, soy, salt and an egg scrambled in with it.

 Gregg’s take was that the whitetop faux broccoli is somewhat like broccoli in texture, but with some of the bite of Brussels sprouts.
 A broccoli fan through and through, he kept uttering: “I just can’t believe that whitetop broccoli.
 I just can’t believe it.”